 The renovation increased the area of the lounge by 20% to 660 square meters.
 It can accommodate 142 customers.
 I have never seen this lounge crowded although it probably happens from time to time.

 Prior to the renovation in 2017, the furniture had not been changed since Delta departed.
 The new look is much improved.
 The seating area is divided into several smaller secluded alcoves.

 Seating is comfortable and attractive.
 There is no shortage of electrical outlets.

 Computer terminals are located at the far left (as one enters).

 Massage chairs are becoming a standard feature in Asian business-class lounges.
 This lounge had them even before the renovation.
 These are new chairs though.
 I didn’t use them but they look like they could provide a decent massage for anyone needing one last massage before leaving Thailand.

-The dinning area is in the middle of the lounge.
+The dining area is in the middle of the lounge.
 It consists of booths and tables and is also much improved in appearance and comfort.

 Food and Beverages

 Air France/KLM increased the quality and variety of food and beverages when it began operating the lounge.
 The food remained essentially the same after the renovation although the number of items seems to be greater.
-That is good because the food and beverages here are much better than what is available in Air France/KLM lounges in the U. S. and Europe.
+That is good because the food and beverages here are much better than what is available in Air France/KLM Priority Pass or business-class lounges in the U. S. and Europe.

-In addition to a choice of wonderful entrees and side dishes, the large buffet includes just about everything under the sun including, sandwiches, deserts, fruit, soup, snacks, salads, pizza, and pastries.
+In addition to a choice of wonderful entrees and side dishes, the large buffet includes just about everything under the sun including, sandwiches, desserts, fruit, soup, snacks, salads, pizza, and pastries.
 The menu changes every three months.

 No one should leave this lounge hungry.
 If anything, the problem will be eating too much.

 That issue could easily apply to beverages also.
 Alcoholic beverages are also above average in number and quality for a Priority Pass lounge.
 If there are a few hours before your flight, well….

 Water, juice, coffee, tea and soft drinks are also available.